-The Zenith Aircraft are designed to provide attractive performance using efficient and lightweight new-generation aircraft engines, like the UL Power and Jabiru 3300, while also being suitable for traditional but heavier aircraft engines such as the Continental O-200 and Lycoming O-233 / 235.
+The two seat Zenith models are designed to provide attractive performance using efficient and lightweight new-generation aircraft engines, like the UL Power and Jabiru 3300, while also being suitable for traditional but heavier aircraft engines such as the Continental O-200 and Lycoming O-233 / 235.
 While all aircraft are designed within certain power and engine weight guidelines, Chris Heintz did not design his aircraft “around” a particular engine – to maximize the customer’s choice of installed powerplant.
 Recommended power is 100 to 125 horsepower, up to 300 lbs. installed weight.

 The following engines have been installed and tested in the Zenith CH 650 prototypes at the factory: UL Power, Continental O-200, Jabiru 3300, Lycoming O-235, Rotax 912S, and Viking Engines.
 The standard airframe kit is supplied “firewall-back.”
 Most builders do not know which engine they will install when they start construction of their kit so the engine mount and engine cowl are not supplied with the basic kit.
 Furthermore, the engine does not need to be installed until after the basic airframe has been constructed.